Do graduate courses count?

 Yes, if you are also pursuing a bachelor’s degree, an Undergraduate Certificate is considered a complementary program to your bachelor’s degree.
 The classes for a certificate do count towards excess hours.

-Will the classes I take as a transient student be included in my Excess Hours Counter?
+Will the classes I take in a concurrent enrollment program or as a transient student be included in my Excess Hours Counter?

-Yes, any credits taken at another institution after you have started at UCF are included in your excess hours credit counter.
-This includes courses taken as a transient student while still enrolled at UCF.
+Yes, any credits attempted at another institution after you have started at UCF are included in your excess hours credit counter.
+This includes courses taken in a concurrent enrollment program or as a transient student while still enrolled at UCF.

 Will the classes I take as a study abroad student be included in my Excess Hours Counter?